Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's a disgrace, Rush.

-And we just we give him a pass, it seems.
+And we just, we give him a pass, it seems.

 I know.

-And yeah, where we are certainly means he's gotten away with it.
+And, yeah, where we are certainly means he's gotten away with it.

-The the magic is gone from Obama now.
+The magic is gone from Obama.

-Now he's not changing the way he's going about anything, and Obama doesn't think he's in any trouble.
+Now, he's not changing the way he's going about anything.

-I mean, folks, you know, I read the tech blogs, and there has been a massive falling out with Obama and the high tech community in Silicon Valley.
+I mean, folks, you know, I read the tech blogs, and there has been a massive falling out with Obama and the high-tech community in Silicon Valley.

 It's not about any of this.